lucapette/lucapette.github.com/_posts/2017-06-06-terraform-and-github-labels.markdown

 I ran `terraform apply` and a few seconds later [fakedata](https://github.com/lucapette/fakedata) had labels properly configured.
 It felt like magic!
-Just a note: tunning `terraform apply` will either create or update a `terraform.tfstate`, which contains an up-to-date version of the infrastructure.
+Just a note: running `terraform apply` will either create or update a `terraform.tfstate`, which contains an up-to-date version of the infrastructure.
 I think it makes sense to commit this file.
 I did not look into good practices yet, so take the advice with a grain of salt.
 Of